Chart Color Schemes

 An assessment of population growth drivers in Holmesville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Holmesville's population is estimated at around 1,586.
-This reflects an increase of 173 people since the 2021 Census, which reported a population of 1,413.
-The change was inferred from the resident population of 1,582 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 77 validated new addresses since the Census date.
-This level of population equates to a density ratio of 932 persons per square kilometer.
-Holmesville's growth rate of 12.2% since the 2021 census exceeded both the non-metro area (5.1%) and the SA4 region, marking it as a growth leader in the region.
+As of Nov 2025, the estimated population for the Holmesville statistical area (Lv2) is around 1,504 people.
+This figure represents an increase of 91 individuals since the 2021 Census, which reported a population of 1,413 people, reflecting a growth rate of 6.4%.
+The change was inferred from AreaSearch's estimation of the resident population at 1,503 following examination of the latest ERP data release by the ABS in June 2024 and an additional 77 validated new addresses since the Census date.
+The population density for Holmesville (SA2) is approximately 884 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+This growth rate exceeds the non-metro area's growth of 5.7%, positioning Holmesville as a regional growth leader.
 Natural growth contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
+AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, an above median population growth of regional areas across the nation is projected.
-The suburb is expected to increase by 265 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.9% in total over the 17 years.
+Projected demographic shifts indicate an above median population growth for national regional areas.
+By 2041, Holmesville (SA2) is projected to increase by 265 persons, reflecting a total increase of 13.8% over the 17 years.

 Frequently Asked Questions - Population